eliklip/cen-project/README.md

 ### Moore's Template Statement

 #### 1. FOR:
-Social service employees and casual language learners
+Social service employees and casual language learnersa
 #### 2. WHO
 Need a simple way to capture and practice real-world phrases.
 #### 3. LEMMATICA